Rittenhouse Acquittal: Hundreds March Through Brooklyn, Block Traffic On Brooklyn Bridge To Protest Verdict

 — Ali Bauman (@AliBaumanTV) November 20, 2021

 Protesters started gathering outside the Barclays Center around 7 p.m., listening to speeches before beginning to march through Downtown Brooklyn and onto the Brooklyn Bridge.
-They stayed there in defiance before eventually continuing to Manhattan.READ MORE: Rittenhouse Acquittal: Kathy Hochul, Bill de Blasio, Eric Adams Condemn Verdict, 'This Is Not Justice'
+They stayed there in defiance before eventually continuing to Manhattan.READ MORE: Caught On Video: Child Nearly Caught In Crossfire Of Bronx Shootout

 They say they are standing in solidarity with Kenosha, angered by the Rittenhouse verdict and calling his acquittal a double standard and a failure of the justice system.

-Note: Editor’s note: This story was first published Nov.
-19.